mjremijan/ferris-onetastic/README.md

 The source code is the Onetastic XML representation of the macro.
 I've found it easy enought to copy & paste this XML into Onetastic when creating a new macro.

-## Creating my yearly calendar macro
+## Creating the "My Yearly Calendar" Macro

 These are the general steps for creating a new macro for my yearly calendar.